JustABearOz/OhMyPosh-CoolTheme/README.md

 # OhMyPosh-CoolTheme

 ## About
 This is a cool (as in temperature) theme for [Oh-My-Posh](https://github.com/JanDeDobbeleer/oh-my-posh) powershell theme engine.
+This theme is based on Paradox theme that is supplied with Oh-My-Posh

 ![Preview1](/Screenshots/Screenshot.PNG)